alexcolombari/oil-classification/README.md

 #### In development

-Developed using Deep Learning with Convolutional Neural Networks for image classification applied to microscopic oil samples.
-This is my final undergraduate project to get Computer Science Bachelor's title.
+An Deep Learning approach for oil samples image classification using Convolutional Neural Networks.
+This thesis was researched and developed to get my undergraduate Computer Science Bachalor's title.

 ### Using